How To Launch An Iconic Brand In 7 Steps

 It’s all about your value proposition.

 Remember those boring papers you got when you defined your brand voice?
 Of these your value proposition is by far the most important.
-It’s the document that outlines what makes you brand different from you competitors.
-It needs to understood by your entire team, not just your launch partners before you go to market.
+It’s the document that outlines what makes your brand different from your competitors.
+It needs to be understood by your entire team, not just your launch partners before you go to market.